-- Understand water cycle
+- Learn basics of water cycle

-- Learn basics of drainage basin
+- Learn basics of a drainage basin

-- AutoCAD and drainage basin delineation
+- Learn to delineate a drainage basin of a channel using AutoCAD

 11.2.
 Introduction

 Hydrology is a Greek word, and it means the study of water.
 In the engineering community, hydrology is the scientific study of the movement, distribution, and quality of water throughout the earth.
 Hydrology addresses both the hydrologic cycle and water resources.